IJA-5/Archival-Resilience--Keeping-Time/README.md

 # <a name="Reflection"></a> 4.
 Reflection

-While working on this project, the transcoding was done in different circles.
-From small sketches suchs as a mini FM Radio to analogue try-outs like tie-dye textile.
-The process was quite organic, and research and transcoding made it clear that a website with a visual identity could be the right medium for everything to come together.
-Using a local server was also a nice addition.
+While working on this project, I found myself questioning constantly the topic of achrival resilience, and wheter my treatment of the transcodings reflected this.
+I found myself often stuck trying to come to an understanding of what that would mean for this NVV alarm clock.
+I at times pushed through, experimented and showed some moments of clarity.
+Yet overal, finding the right balance between the experimentation, and the representation was a hard process, that taught me a lot for future projects.

 ---

 # <a name="Outcome"></a> 5.
 Outcome
 ## Final Outcome: General Description
+IMAGES WILL BE ADDED SOON
-## Outcome Links
+## Outcome Link

 ---